SENSITIVITY & SPECIFICITY

 False positives and false negatives did occur in this pivotal study.
 13% of patients without CRC or advanced adenomas received a positive result (false positive), and 8% of patients with cancer received a negative result (false negative).
 The clinical validation study was conducted in patients 50 years of age and older.
 Cologuard performance in patients ages 45 to 49 years was estimated by subgroup analysis of near-age groups.

-The Cologuard test effectively detected advanced precancerous lesions1
+The Cologuard test effectively detected advanced precancerous lesions (APLs)1

 Vertical bar chart with the Cologuard test and FIT's sensitivity to detecting high-grade dysplasia and sessile serrated polyp.

-Sensitivity for advanced precancerous lesions according to size of largest lesion
+Sensitivity for APLs according to size of largest lesion

 Vertical bar chart with the Cologuard test and FIT's sensitivity to detecting advanced precancerous lesions according to different sizes.